Evolution of Robo-advisors

 Robo-advisor 4.0, the new and improved high tech advisor, delivers a more engaging and personalized experience for investors and advisors.

 In the onboarding process, questionnaires are more sophisticated to better profile and gauge the client’s risk.
-Machine learning can be deployed at this juncture to improve on the goal recommendations for the user.
+Machine learning can be deployed at this juncture to improve the goal recommendations for the user.

 Proceeding onto the next step of the investment process, it is fully automated – from investment strategies to portfolios’ monitoring.
 Portfolios are built based on algorithms and risk bands to construct investment classes tailored to your needs.
 This also means that it can shift different asset classes based on market conditions and significant life changes as per your objectives and goals.